Genbox/SimpleS3/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-* [ ] I understand that my bug report may be closed for any reason
+* [ ] I hereby verify that I am a sponsor.
+Sponsorship is required before you can submit bug reports.
+See https://github.com/sponsors/Genbox

 **Describe the bug**
 What is the bug about?